ZazaTech-Africa/Alt-Web-Backend/FRONTEND_INTEGRATION_GUIDE.md

 2. **Email Verification**:
    - After registration, prompt the user to enter the verification code
-   - Send a POST request to `/api/auth/verify-email` with the verification code
+   - Send a POST request to `/api/auth/verify-email` with just the verification code
-   - Include the JWT token in the Authorization header
+   - No authentication token or email is required for this endpoint
+   - The backend uses session data to associate the code with the correct user
    - Update the UI to reflect the verified status

 3. **Login Process**: